 All submissions will be judged on originality, relevance, correctness, and clarity.
 In addition to citing relevant published work, authors should relate their submission to any other relevant submissions of theirs in other venues that are under review at the same time as their submission to the Symposium.
 These citations to simultaneously submitted papers should be anonymized; non-anonymous versions of these citations must, however, be emailed to the program co-chairs at email@example.com.
 Simultaneous submission of the same work to multiple venues, submission of previously published work, or plagiarism constitutes dishonesty or fraud.
 Failure to point out and explain overlap will be grounds for rejection.
 USENIX, like other scientific and technical conferences and journals, prohibits these practices and may take action against authors who have committed them.
 See the USENIX Conference Submissions Policy for details.

 Note that under the changes to the USENIX Security publication model, papers that have received a decision of Major Revisions from USENIX Security are still considered to be under review for the following two review cycles after notification; authors must formally withdraw their paper if they wish to submit to another venue.
 See USENIX Security Publication Model Changes for details.
-For submissions that received Reject or Reject and Resubmit decisions from USENIX Security '20, resubmissions must follow the rules laid out for when they can be resubmitted (i.e., not in the next two deadlines for Reject and Resubmit, and not in the next three deadlines for Reject).
+For submissions that received Reject or Reject and Resubmit decisions from USENIX Security '20, resubmissions must follow the rules laid out for when they can be resubmitted (i.e., not in the next deadline for Reject and Resubmit, and not in the next two deadlines for Reject).

 The program committee and external reviewers are required to treat all submissions as confidential.
 However, the program co-chairs or designated committee members may share submissions outside the program committee to allow chairs of other conferences to identify dual submissions.